 The acts and practices of the Prophet are called Sunnah.
-Prophet Muhammad stands as the sacred model for mankind to emulate and follow, as he was sent by God as an example of how one should live life to the best of his or her ability.
+Prophet Muhammad stands as the sacred model for humanity to emulate and follow, as God sent him as an example of how one should live his or her life.

-The term Sunnah comes from a root word which means to pave the way in Arabic; making a path easier and more accessible as in it becomes commonly followed by many in its wake.
-The term 'Sunnah' is usually interpreted as 'the act of’ or ‘example of the Prophet’.
-Muslims study and ponder over the Hadith text to benefit from the prophetic knowledge transmitted to humanity in the form of these narrations.
+The term Sunnah comes from an Arabic root word which means to ‘pave the way’ making a path easier, more comfortable, and more accessible as in it becomes commonly followed by many in its wake.
+The term 'Sunnah' is usually interpreted as 'the act of’ or ‘example of the Prophet.’
+Muslims study and ponder over the Hadith text to benefit from the prophetic knowledge transmitted to mankind in the form of these narrations.

-Hadith is preserved through the acts of memory, practice, and writing.
-Hadith was taught from a teacher who learned it from his teacher, and ultimately can be traced back to the companion who took it from Prophet Muhammad; together, these people form the chain of narrators.
-The words and actions of the Prophet are found in different books of Ahadith.
-While Hadith is criticized, and fabricated Hadith stems from people with hidden agendas, no criticism is leveled at the Quran as it constitutes the exact word of God and is separate from Hadith.
+Hadith is preserved through acts of memory, practice, and writing.
+Hadith was taught from a teacher who learned it from his teacher, and ultimately can be traced back to the companion who took it from Prophet Muhammad peace be upon him; together, these people form the chain of narrators.
+The words and actions of the Prophet are found in different books of Hadith.
+While Hadith is criticized, and some fabricated Hadith stems from people with hidden agendas, no criticism is leveled at the Quran as it constitutes the exact word of God and is separate from Hadith.
 Hadith was passed down and preserved with human intervention, as opposed to the Quran; which God guarantees to protect from all manner of human modification.

-Like Hadith, the Bible contains reports from individuals; however, the authors of the reports contained in the Bible are totally unknown.
-The reporters of the Hadith are all known people, and its chains of narration have been established by credible, honest individuals.
+Like Hadith, the Bible contains reports from individuals; however, the authors of the reports provided in the Bible are unknown.
+The reporters of the Hadith are all known people, credible, honest individuals, who have established its chains of narration.

-Muslims do not follow the way of the Prophet, as though he was some kind of demigod.
+Muslims do not follow the way of the Prophet as though he was some demigod.
 Prophet Muhammad was a mere human being whom God chose to be His last and final Prophet.

 God commands people to follow His Prophet.
-Hence, following the way of the Prophet is akin to acting in obedience and submission to Allah.
+Hence, following the way of the Prophet is akin to acting in obedience and submission to Allah, the Glorious.